 Hard part over, now scoop out the seeds and stringy stuff and discard (or save the seeds for roasting).
 Place the halves cut-side down in a baking dish.
 Pierce the skin a couple of times with the tip of the knife.
 Pour a little water in the dish and bake.
 After awhile when they’re tender and almost done, turn them over and add butter and brown sugar and then back to the oven to finish.

 You can certainly bake other winter squash the same way.
 One of my other favorites is delicata squash, with it’s sweet potato-like dense texture.
 Butternut is good, too, although usually too big for this purpose.
 I like the size, texture and taste of acorn and delicata for baking.

-Since we’re talking seasonal and easy vegetable side dishes, you have to try my Brussels sprouts!!
-They are the best, I promise!
+Since we’re talking seasonal and easy vegetable side dishes, give these a try!

 Baked Acorn Squash with Butter and Brown Sugar